NilsBade/PythonChamberApp/README.md

 ## Release History

 * 1.1
-  * Added linear- or dB-Max-display dropdown to select in Display Measurements Tab [ToDo 21.8.24]
+  * Added linear- or dB-Max-display dropdown to select in Display Measurements Tab
-  * Added Phase-Graphs below the amplitude graphs [ToDo 21.8.24]
+  * Added Phase-Graphs below the amplitude graphs
+  * Added measurement-time parameter as 'duration' to measurement file
+  * display measurement time in popup window when automeasurement finished
+  * successfully tested measurements up to 12 hours
 * 1.0
   * First Version of App 'released' 17.06.2024
   * capable of controlling an automated measurement and display measured amplitude data in split-view graphs